- Solicitors For Business

-If you have developed complications from sepsis arising from poor medical care or delayed diagnosis, you may qualify to make a claim to help compensate you for the pain and suffering caused.
-The JMW team can provide the expertise and guidance you need to ensure your claim succeeds.
+If you have developed complications from sepsis arising from medical negligence or delayed diagnosis you may qualify to make a sepsis compensation claim for the pain and suffering caused.
+JMW's team of clinical negligence solicitors can provide the expertise and guidance you need to ensure your claim succeeds.

 Our experience in sepsis negligence compensation claims means we understand your situation and are well-placed to help you.
-We take many cases on a no win, no fee agreement and if you call our friendly and sympathetic solicitors now, we will listen to your story and help you decide whether to pursue a compensation claim.
+We take many cases on a no win, no fee agreement and our friendly and sympathetic solicitors will work with you to deliver the best possible outcome.

 What is sepsis?

-Failure to recognise or treat sepsis properly, particularly in children, can lead to multiple organ failure, septic shock, long-term damage such as amputations, anxiety, memory loss, chronic pain and mental impairment, or have fatal consequences.
+Failure to recognise or treat sepsis properly, particularly in children, can lead to a range of serious or even fatal consequences, including:

 Those who survive sepsis may have to spend weeks in hospital and are often left needing ongoing support.
-Negligence can occur when medical professionals fail to diagnose and promptly treat the symptoms of sepsis as a result of clinical negligence it can lead to serious health consequences.
+When medical professionals fail to diagnose and promptly treat the symptoms of sepsis as a result of clinical negligence it can lead to serious health consequences.

-Sepsis is commonly caused by an infection; this could be appendicitis, peritonitis, meningitis, a urinary tract infection, pneumonia, flu, cellulitis, a post-surgical infection or encephalitis.
+Sepsis is commonly caused by infections, including appendicitis, peritonitis, meningitis, urinary tract infections, pneumonia, flu, cellulitis, post-surgical infections or encephalitis.